Monkee-Boy/Best-Practices/markup.md

 For images that are decorative or is redundant to the content, you will want to include an empty `alt=""` attribute.

 Every image should have an alt attribute and having it empty is a valid use when the case calls for it.
+See SVG below for specific information on that image type.

 When in doubt, reference the [W3C alt decision tree](https://www.w3.org/WAI/tutorials/images/decision-tree/).